-Magnolia Caerhays Belle (Salmon Pink)
+Magnolia 'Caerhays Belle' (Salmon Pink)

+Description: 'Caerphays Belle' is a small to medium-sized tree that produces large salmon-pink cup-shaped flowers to 30cm wide in great profusion in March.
 The 12 heavily textured broad tepals are spoon-shaped, the tips of the inner ones are curved upwards, thus highlighting the deeper colour of the outside of the tepal.
 This cultivator fruits freely, producing decorative pink-coloured seed cones up to 20cm long.